smtilson/test-aufgabe-ft/README.md

 - At one point, the ordering keyword was being passed to the serializer.
 This took a bit of time to figure out.
 - The fields in the model are required by default.
 This caused an error to be thrown before validation by the serializer caught it.
 This was annoying.
 - I tried to name a model field _state.
 Django did not like this (a "youthful" error on my part).
 I changed it to state_abbrv.
+- A delete request was not returning a 204 status code.
+Perhaps there is some middleware that is intercepting the response.
+This is likely note hard to fix, but I found it late and didnt consider it a priority.

 ## Documentation
 The primary documentation uses the tool Swagger and DRF-yasg.
 It can be accessed at http://localhost:8000/swagger/.
 There is a markdown version of the [Swagger Yaml](/documentation/swagger_yaml.md).